Salon Palloilijat

 The club currently has sections covering football, floorball, figure skating and basketball.

 Background

 Salon Palloilijat was established in 1956 and the club's first taste of success was in 1960 when the gained promotion to the Suomisarjaa (Finland League) which at that time was the second tier of Finnish football.
 Their success at this level was short-lived but just over forty years later in 2001 they played one season in the Ykkönen (First Division) which is the current second tier.

 SalPa have had four periods covering 25 seasons in the Kakkonen (Second Division), the third tier of Finnish football from 1978 to 1979, 1982–90, 1996–2000 and 2002 to the current day.

 The club's highest attendance is 2,984 spectators (SalPa-Futistähdet 21.6.1999).
 The largest attendance for a league match is 835 spectators (SalPa-AC Vantaa, 2001, Ykkönen – First Division).

 SalPa have historically invested heavily in youth activities and continues to provide a thriving junior section.

+After the 2022 Kakkonen season, SalPa won the promotion to the second tier Ykkönen.